-At Universal Studios Hollywood, you can book three kinds of tickets – General Admission Ticket (cheapest way to enter), Universal Express Ticket (helps skip all lines), or the VIP Ticket (gets you a royal treatment).
+At Universal Studios Hollywood, you can book three kinds of tickets – A General Admission Ticket (the cheapest way to enter), A Universal Express Ticket (helps skip all lines), or the VIP Ticket (gets you royal treatment).
 Disneyland offers only one kind of Disneyland entry ticket.

 Shuttles between Universal Studios and Disneyland

-Unfortunately, that’s not the case because they are in intense competition with each other.
+Unfortunately, that’s not the case because they are in intense competition.